Amoursol/dynamoPython/README.md

 Code can copy and pasted into Python modules inside of [Dynamo](http://dynamobim.org/) and should simply work.

-Dynamo Python started by: [Sol](https://github.com/Amoursol/dynamoPython)
+Dynamo Python was started by: [Sol Amour](https://github.com/Amoursol/dynamoPython)